yangwangthelinguist/yangwangthelinguist.github.io/_projects/LearningUnderlyingRepresentations.md

 For more details, see below:
 - **AMP 2022 Poster**

     Wang, Yang and Bruce Hayes.
 2022.
-Learning underlying representations: Expectation-Maximization and the KK-Hierarchy. <a href="{{ site.url }}/assets/pdf/WangHayes2022_LearningUR_AMPPoster.pdf" target="_blank">Poster</a> presented at the Annual Meeting on Phonology.
+Learning underlying representations: Expectation-Maximization and the KK-Hierarchy. <a href="{{ site.url }}/assets/pdf/WangHayes2022_LearningUR_AMPPoster.pdf" target="_blank">Poster</a> presented at *the Annual Meeting on Phonology*.
 UCLA, Los Angeles, CA. October 2022.

 - **Manuscript**